15 Things That Can Actually Be Seen from Space

 What can really be seen from space?

 There are many natural wonders of the world, but how many can be seen from space?
 Science fiction authors, astronauts, and Greek philosophers have stared up at the heavens in wonder at what the great galaxy looks like.
 Now, however, the cameras have turned to reveal what structures in the world look like from space.
-These are a few bizarre things humans have left on the moon.

 The Great Pyramids of Giza